Prajyot-d50/Power_bi_HR-Dashboard/README.md

 - Track diversity metrics across the organization
 - Visualize hiring trends and workforce demographics
 - Monitor salary distribution by department and role

-## ⚙️ How to Use

-1. Clone the repository or download the files
-2. Open HRDashboard.pbix in Power BI Desktop
-3. Ensure the Excel file path is updated (if needed)
-4. Refresh the data and explore the insights

 ## 📬 Contact